 - Hidden Costs of Low Prices.
 Instead of competing on price, take a look at some of the hidden costs of low prices, like language barrier issues, jeopardizing your own intellectual property, or taking multiple trips overseas.

 - Shipping and Returns.
 “Often the U.S. buyer is required to pay for the shipment in advance of the product leaving the shipping port,” says Madsen.
 “If any product needs to be expedited, the cost to fly products to the U.S. is very expensive.”

-There are some areas to look for in your relationships with your customers to optimize your margin, like your shipping costs, your contract length, your variability in production (ie- do they always have a steady requirement of product, or do they fluctuate from quarter to quarter?
+There are some areas to look for in your relationships with your customers to optimize your margin: shipping costs, contract length, variability in production.
+For instance, do they always have a steady requirement of product?
+Do they fluctuate from quarter to quarter?